Other support and services

 An acquired brain injury (ABI) is injury or damage to the brain that can have any number of causes, such as stroke, a tumour or a road traffic accident.
 People with ABI have ‘acquired’ their brain injury, and weren’t born with it.

 A person with complex needs might have one or a combination of difficulties, including profound and multiple learning disabilities, physical disabilities, sensory impairments, and challenging behaviour.

 When we first met Harry, we realised that while not an aggressive person, Harry could be destructive in certain situations.

 Developing skills for better independence

-Mum Tracy was left unhappy after being told by a care provider that they couldn't support her son Sam to develop new and essential life skills.
+Mum Tracy was left unhappy after being told by a care provider that they couldn't support her son Gary to develop new and essential life skills.